 Part of this is attributable to a decline in local ownership.
 I was stunned recently to read remarks by John Curley, the former CEO of Gannett, the company that made "quarter-to-quarter profit-increase" the mantra of the newspaper business.
 Curley spoke to a group of Pennsylvania newspaper editors, most of them in family-owned newspapers, and he told them, "Keep it as long as you can."
-Lamenting how much pressure Wall Street has put on the chains to provide ever bigger returns to shareholders, Curley said some of the chains would do well to tell Wall Street that they've done all they can to improve the bottom line - and focus instead on producing a quality news product for their subscribers.
-As the former editor of the Des Moines Register, which under Gannett (after being family-owned) went from just under 6 million dollars in annual profits to 20.5 million dollars after the first three years of Gannett ownership - well, you can imagine my consternation that on financial difficulties, on misleading accounting and conflicts of interest - from the savings and loan scandal to Enron.
-Or that their enthusiasm for the "new economy" was virtually unbridled - When the media become just another institution intent on accumulating wealth we can hardly have confidence that they will be digging out facts that businesses don't want us to know.
+Lamenting how much pressure Wall Street has put on the chains to provide ever bigger returns to shareholders, Curley said some of the chains would do well to tell Wall Street that they've done all they can to improve the bottom line -- and focus instead on producing a quality news product for their subscribers.
+As the former editor of the Des Moines Register, which under Gannett (after being family-owned) went from just under 6 million dollars in annual profits to 20.5 million dollars after the first three years of Gannett ownership -- well, you can imagine my consternation that this conviction had not come burning into Curley's breast a few years sooner.

+When the press and broadcast media are owned by some of the wealthiest corporations in America, is there any wonder that they come so late to reporting on financial difficulties, on misleading accounting and conflicts of interest -- from the savings and loan scandal to Enron?
+Or that their enthusiasm for the "new economy" was virtually unbridled?
+When the media become just another institution intent on accumulating wealth we can hardly have confidence that they will be digging out facts that businesses don't want us to know.